 A look at the common injuries caused by amusement park accidents

 Find out where responsibility lies in the event of an accident

-Accidents can occur due to a number of reasons:
+Theme park and fairground accidents can occur due to a number of reasons.
+These include:

-If you or a member of your family have suffered injury as a result of an accident in a fairground or amusement park and the accident was not your fault, get in touch with one of our friendly, experienced legal advisors by calling 0800 10 757 95.
-As every case is different, they will be able to give you a better idea about whether you have a claim and potentially give you a rough idea how much you may receive in compensation.
+If you or a member of your family have suffered injury as a result of an accident in a fairground or amusement park, get in touch with our friendly, experienced legal advisors by calling 0800 10 757 95.
+Alternatively, you can request a callback by using the online enquiry form on this page or via the e-chat feature.